ISOWEEKNUM Function

 1. Suppose the year is 2023.
 January 5th falls on a Thursday.
 Thus, under the ISO week numbering standard, the first week of the year contains the 5th of January, which runs from Sunday, the 1st of January, to Saturday, the 7th of January.
 That's week 1 of 2023

-2. The next week will begin on the 8th of January, Monday, and end on Sunday, the 14th of January, representing week 2 of 2023.
+2. The next week, which represents week 2 of 2023, will begin on Monday, January 8th, and end on Sunday, January 14th.

-3. Finally, the last week of the year will be week 52, which begins on Monday, the 25th of December, and ends on Sunday, the 31st of December.
+3. Finally, the last week of the year will be week 52, which begins on Monday, December 25th, and ends on Sunday, December 31st.

 However, there's a catch.